tcpalmer/nina-scheduler/sequencer/index.md

 * The time at which imaging on this target will end (and therefore the time the planner will be called again).
 * The standard NINA altitude chart for the target at the present time.

 Before imaging begins, these elements will be empty.
 When the instruction starts, the [Planning Engine](../concepts.html#planning-engine) will be called and (if a target was selected), the elements will update.
 In addition, the area below the chart will have an expandable panel detailing the individual NINA instructions executed to implement the plan.
 Each time the Planning Engine returns a new target to image, a new expandable item will be added.
 These will be retained for viewing until the sequence is reset.
+They are not saved when you save a sequence file.

 ## Advanced Usage